ORC Distance Training Programs

-There will be days when you don't know if you can go the distance; there will be a LIFETIME knowing you have.”
+“There will be days when you don't know if you can go the distance; there will be a LIFETIME knowing you have.”

 The 20+ week clinic begins in April and continues into early August.
-The first meeting is an organizational meeting explaining how the clinic functions and offering runners of all abilities the opportunity to ask questions, sign up and determine if they are ready to train for a longer distance run.
-You can sign up at any session.
-Look for details regarding the 2018 series soon.
-Sign up to receive Distance Clinic updates.
+The first meeting is an organizational meeting explaining how the clinic functions and offering runners of all abilities the opportunity to ask questions, sign up, and determine if they are ready to train for a longer distance run.
+The first organizational meeting for 2023 will be April 12, 6:00 p.m. at Peak Performance, 519 N 78th St., Omaha.